 The Library of Congress offers hour-long, fully accessible docent-led tours of the historic Thomas Jefferson Building.
 During your tour you will learn about the Building's symbolic art and architecture.
 Professionally trained docents tell the story of the Library by talking about its history, its collections (including the Gutenberg Bible), and the services provided to Congress and the nation.
 Tours are offered Monday – Saturday, 10:30am, 11:30am, 1:30pm, 2:30pm, 3:30pm (no 3:30pm tour on Saturdays).

 The Supreme Court

 The Supreme Court is open to the public for tours Monday through Friday from 9 AM to 4:30 PM, except when the court is in session.
 It is closed in August.
 We can help arrange a Congressional tour for up to 4 people.
 These tours are offered at 2 pm daily and include a courtroom lecture.
 Congressional tours are available on a limited number of dates.
-Please call Juliet Albin at least two weeks ahead of time.
+Please submit your request to us least two weeks ahead of time.

 All guided tours of the Pentagon are free and are conducted Monday through Friday from 9 a.m. to 3 p.m.
 Tours are not conducted on weekends or federal holidays.

 John F. Kennedy Center for the Performing Arts